LANCASHIRE County Council has ‘ruined education in Burnley’, the town’s MP has said.

 MORE TOP STORIES:

-- THE BIG QUIZ: How much do you know about Blackburn?
+- QUIZ: How well do you know East Lancashire?

 On the Burnley results Mr Birtwistle said: “The county council have to hang their heads in shame for failing children and parents in Burnley.”